 - So now you either have to pay or never publish that manuscript!
 (Take a look at this list of aspects of predatory journal publishing)

 These journals also solicit unsuspecting scholars to be on their editorial boards.
 These individuals have no idea that they are serving on a journal that is deemed “predatory.”
 In my case I did some more digging and looked at Jeffrey Beall’s list of predatory journals (which unfortunately is no longer available).
 This journal wasn’t on there.
 So I checked the publisher (David Publishing) on his list of predatory publishers, and low and behold there they were.
-Jeffrey’s lists is awesome and I’d highly recommend that you take a look at it before agreeing to publish with an open access journal that is inviting you to submit.
+Jeffrey’s lists are awesome and I’d highly recommend that you take a look at them before agreeing to publish with an open access journal that is inviting you to submit.
 Here is a list of journals that David Publishing prints.
 Also here some other resources stating that this publisher is a scam: The Trial Warrior Blog, Syracuse Library Blog, Leiter Reports, Notebooks on Language, and College Misery.
 Had I not had that conversation I probably would have submitted!
 Be careful out there.

 Image credits: Predator Bez Maski, IJLT (journal background)